 Après moi, le déluge

-Après moi, le déluge (After me, the flood), a phrase attributed to King Louis XV of France, describes the attitude of someone who does not care about the consequences of his actions or how they effect others.
-In this work, Phillips constructed surreal vignettes that fluctuate between a dance and performance art installation.
-Imagery was pulled from the choreographer's recurring dreams about floods and tsunamis, and the aesthetics were inspired by Francisco Goya's series of paintings about the supernatural.
-Mythic situations pairing humans against nature depicted a hopeless struggle for survival; issues of control and power surfaced as the piece unfolded, bringing with it thoughts of environmental disaster and political turmoil.
+Après moi, le déluge (After me, the flood), a phrase attributed to King Louis XV of France, describes the attitude of someone who does not care about the consequences of their actions.
+Surreal vignettes pull imagery from the choreographer's recurring dreams about floods and tsunamis, and the aesthetics were inspired by Francisco Goya's series of paintings about the supernatural.
+Mythic situations pairing humans against nature depict a hopeless struggle for survival; issues of control and power surface as the piece unfolds, bringing with it thoughts of environmental disaster and political turmoil.